Published on April 22, 2025

 6 Solutions for Joint Pain that Don’t Involve Surgery

 Everyday living depends on your ability to move about your workplace and home.
-Without joint flexibility, strength and endurance, engaging in your favorite activities, such as hunting, gardening or standing in church, become painful and fall to the wayside.
+Without joint flexibility, strength and endurance, engaging in your favorite activities can become painful and fall to the wayside.

-Pain in the hip, knee or any other joint is often the result of an injury or overuse.
-Some people who experience hip pain or knee inflammation might be a candidate for joint replacement surgery.
+Soreness in the hips, knees or any other joint is often the result of an injury or overuse.
+Some people who experience hip pain or knee inflammation might be good for joint replacement surgery.

-However, before turning to a partial/total knee replacement or a total hip replacement, you and your orthopedic provider may consider trying nonsurgical options to treat pain and inflammation.
+Before turning to a partial/total knee replacement or a total hip replacement, consider trying nonsurgical options to treat pain and inflammation.

 “Many patients are satisfied with consistent, well-implemented nonsurgical treatment because it can help manage your orthopedic condition and your symptoms,” said Mark Hagy, MD, orthopedic surgeon with Avera Orthopedics.

-Listed below are common nonsurgical treatment options as well as a brief overview.
+Listed below are common nonsurgical treatment options.
 For best results, your provider may recommend using a combination of approaches.

 1. Physical therapy – Physical therapy is the primary choice if you’re experiencing joint weakness or instability.
 A physical therapist will create a therapy plan to strengthen the muscles around the joint involved, improve flexibility and restore function.
 These outcomes have been scientifically proven to be effective.